moderndeveloper-students/Modern-Developer-JavaScript-Style-Guide/README.md

 ## Comments

-* Use *single* line comments for brief hints (2 or 3 lines at most)
+* Use `// single-line` comments for brief hints (2 or 3 lines at most).
-* Use *multi-line* comments every time you want to explain a complicated algorithm or piece of logic
+* Use `/* multi-line */` comments every time you want to explain a complicated algorithm or function.

 ### FIXME and TODO